 The bicycle is green

 If you want to describe something to be a specific color, you can attach 색 (saek) with the 이다 (ida) verb.
-To illustrate clearly how the color words work in sentences, check out some examples below.
+To illustrate clearly how the words for colors work in sentences, check out some examples below.

 How to Say “Color” in Korean